Welcome to KARDS Help Center

 The operation costs on a card indicate if you can use it this turn or not.

-Card_-_Operation_cost_yellow.webp Yellow means that you have enough Kredits to use that card, and that it is available for action.
+op_cost_available.png Yellow means that you have enough Kredits to use that card, and that it is available for action.

 The attack and defense indicate if a card has stats above or below the base stats:

 The trigger icon indicates that this card can trigger some event.
-Hover over the card to get more details!
+Hover over the card to get more details.

 Was this article helpful?